Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

-For the car parking case study (recall the accuracy is $10^{-3}$), in general, the more iterations that are needed for convergence, the higher the number of $\alpha$-functions generated and consequently the total number of regions.
+For the car parking case study (recall the accuracy is $10^{-3}$), in general, the more iterations are needed for convergence, the higher the number of $\alpha$-functions generated and consequently the total number of regions.
 Strategy synthesis for region-based beliefs tends to be comparatively slower due to the complexity of the mathematical operations involved.
-The following ratio and average trust values are both high for this case study as the suggested actions in \tabref{tab:advisory-parking} are close to the optimal strategies.

-Regarding VCAS, the statistics in Table~\ref{tab:strat_stats} are for the accuracy of $10^{-1}$.
+Regarding VCAS, the statistics in Table~\ref{tab:strat_stats_vcas} are for the accuracy of $10^{-1}$.
 The $\alpha$-functions generally have a large number of regions, as the perception FCP for each of the 9 NNs of VCAS has many regions, and hence many intersections.
 In addition, we note that, for this model, the following ratio and average trust values are low, and in fact have been omitted for the model with 3 actions.
 This is because (see Table~\ref{tab:advisory}) the number of suggested actions associated to each advisory is only a fraction of the 15 actions we considered and, for a given belief, there are many strategies that can lead to the optimal value.
 Recall also that it is assumed that the intruder aircraft is always climbing and the beliefs we considered were all reasonably close to the collision zone.
 We analysed the synthesised strategies and found that, in many cases, the agent chose actions that would at first lead to a faster descent than those suggested in \tabref{tab:advisory}, but then compensated by descending less, or not at all, at later stages.
 While the values of the actions differed, all strategies we observed led to the ownship lowering its altitude, which would lead to an increase of the overall height difference so as to escape a potential collision.
 Thus, the low following ratios do not reflect an inadequacy of the advisories.